What is the smallpox vaccine?

 The vaccine is not part of the usual vaccination schedule because the risk of disease is so low.
 It is only given to certain people, such as those who would take action during a smallpox outbreak.
 Any of the following people who were vaccinated for smallpox 10 or more years ago need to be revaccinated:

-- Caregivers who may treat or be in close contact with those who could have smallpox
+- Healthcare providers who may treat or be in close contact with those who could have smallpox

 - Laboratory workers who handle the smallpox virus or other pox viruses